apache/druid/docs/api-reference/retention-rules-api.md

 ## Create or update default retention rules for all datasources

 Create or update one or more default retention rules for all datasources.
+Retention rules can be submitted as an array of rule objects in the request body.
 To remove default retention rules for all datasources, submit an empty rule array in the request body.
+Rules are read in the order in which they appear, see [rule structure](../operations/rule-configuration.md) for more information.

 The endpoint supports a set of optional header parameters to populate the `author` and `comment` fields in the `auditInfo` property retrieved in audit history.